gnome-terminator/docs/source/index.rst

    .. image:: imgs/small_example.png
       :width: 100%

-- Arrange terminals in a grid
+- Arrange terminals in a grid-like structure
 - Tabs
 - Drag and drop re-ordering of terminals
 - Lots of keyboard shortcuts
 - Save multiple layouts and profiles via GUI preferences editor
 - Simultaneous typing to arbitrary groups of terminals
+- Extensible through plugins

 and lots more...